 Whenever people are just getting started with their website, the number one question I get from people is, is it okay?
 If I just buy my hosting and domain all in one place?
 Like That makes sense.
-So I have less accounts to manage.
+So I have fewer accounts to manage.
 And actually, it’s not if you’re new here, my name is Jess, I love for you to subscribe, I post videos for business owners like you to help you save time and look it online.

-Another thing you have to think about with these all in one solutions is what if you get hacked, I’ve mentioned this in other videos, like when I talk about why I don’t like kajabi and any other all in one solution is what happens if you get hacked, what happens if the server goes down whatever.
+Another thing you have to think about with these all-in-one solutions is: what if you get hacked?
+I’ve mentioned this in other videos, like when I talk about why I don’t like Kajabi and any other all-in-one solution is what happens if you get hacked, what happens if the server goes down whatever.
 I’ve seen stories of people who had their website host hacked, their domain was in that same account.

 And the hackers actually moved the domain to their own account to a totally different service, and just took over the domain.
 I don’t want that to happen to you.
 Now, obviously, that could happen even if your domain was in a different service.
 But if your domain and your hosts are on the same account, they can take over both of these things, or delete or whatever both of these things, instead of just your host.
 I don’t know about you, but I don’t want to lose my domain, I can rebuild a website.

 But I like my domain.
-And lastly, to counter the argument about like, Oh, I want less accounts, I have less logins to manage.
+And lastly, to counter the argument about like, Oh, I want fewer accounts, I have fewer logins to manage.
 To be honest, the average user is not really going to log into their domain and their host that often.
 If anything, it’s the web designer or developer that you’ve hired that would go into those accounts.
 But after you launch your website, it’s unlikely you would go into these accounts very often.

 Personally, I don’t remember the last time I logged into my domain management for anything, I only go into my host every few months maybe.
 And that’s only if something is you know, happening, something’s wonky on my site, and I need to contact support.
-Other than that, I don’t log into those accounts, I log into my website to the back end of WordPress, which is separate than your host to be clear.
+Other than that, I don’t log into those accounts, I log into my website to the back end of WordPress, which is separate from your host to be clear.
 So it doesn’t really matter that much to have two accounts to manage two logins to keep track of so put those logins in a safe place.

-So if your domain is registered with siteground, or Bluehost, or whatever, and you want to move it somewhere else separate from your hosting, very easy to do that if you just Google like transfer domain away from GoDaddy, transfer domain from GoDaddy to hover whatever, you will see some step by step instructions.
+So if your domain is registered with Siteground, or Bluehost, or whatever, and you want to move it somewhere else separate from your hosting, very easy to do that if you just Google like transfer domain away from GoDaddy, transfer domain from GoDaddy to hover whatever, you will see some step by step instructions.
 Very, very simple to do.
 If you have other questions about websites, hosting domains, any of that technical stuff, let me know down in the comments below.
 If you enjoyed this video, be sure and give it a thumbs up and I will see y’all next time.